xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/Tree_Binary Tree.md

             n = 0
             while root or stack:
                 while root:
-                    stack.append(root)   # append a root in the stack and continue to find the left subtree root = root.left
+                    # append a root in the stack and continue to find the whole left subtree
+                    stack.append(root)
+                    root = root.left
                 root = stack.pop()
                 n += 1